masaru-kato/JB-CA-Sample/README.md

 ### Sample JB Custom Activity using Node.JS/MongoDB

 **NOTE:** Don't use this app for prodution. no one is responsible. just sample.
+This app just push Contact information sent from JB to MongoDB.
+That's it.
+You can customize.

 ### Getting Started